 Students from the applied research disciplines may work for distinguished companies like The Boeing Company, NASA, NavSea, General Motors, Gulfstream, and Lockheed Martin, to name only a few.
 Your education and your career goals will be your guide, but you can expect to find an abundance of challenging and rewarding opportunities.

 With a Human Factors degree, for example, you could help improve the way astronauts live and work on the International Space Station.
 A Computational Mathematics degree can prepare you to work in prototype development or predictive modeling.
 An Applied Meteorology degree could pave the way toward a career in weather consulting.

 The range of salaries you’ll be offered will vary dependent upon what you study.
 For example, demand for weather-related jobs is expected to grow by 15 percent over the next few years.
 The average salary for an experienced federal atmospheric scientist approaches $100,000 annually.

-Embry-Riddle students and faculty remain heavily involved in diverse research projects at our campuses in Daytona Beach, Florida, Prescott, Arizona, and Worldwide.
+Embry-Riddle students and faculty remain heavily involved in diverse research projects at our Daytona Beach (Fla.), Prescott (Ariz.), and Worldwide campuses.